hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 To connect or join different clusters, apply a configuration scope to the `CacheManager`.
 If the same `URI` is used to request a `CacheManager` that was created previously, those `CacheManager`s share the same underlying `HazelcastInstance`.

-To apply a configuration scope, pass in the path of the configuration file using the location property `hazelcast.config.location` as a mapping inside a `java.util.Properties` instance to the `CachingProvider#getCacheManager(uri, classLoader, properties)` call.
+To apply a configuration scope, pass in the path of the configuration file using the location property `HazelcastCachingProvider#HAZELCAST_CONFIG_LOCATION` (which resolves to `hazelcast.config.location`) as a mapping inside a `java.util.Properties` instance to the `CachingProvider#getCacheManager(uri, classLoader, properties)` call.

 Here is an example of using Configuration Scope.